MihaiNuica97/PLC/README.md

 In CMD, to create the executable, type: ghc -o myinterpreter Main.hs

-In CMD, to run the executable with a file, type: myinterpreter pr1.spl < pr1text.txt
+In CMD, to run the executable with an spl file and stream, type: myinterpreter pr1.spl < pr1text.txt

-In terminal with Make installed (i.e cygwin)
+On a unix machine with Make installed (i.e cygwin)
-$make
+$make           <- allows you to quickly make the executable
-$make clean
+$make clean     <- deletes all old and unnecessary files
-Allows you to recompile all documents quickly.

 ***PROBLEMS***